fsiddiqi03/DiscordAWS/README.md

 Before installing, ensure you have Python 3.x installed on your system.
 Then, follow these steps to get your bot up and running, you can either run the bot locally or host it in the cloud (AWS, GCP):

+## file download

+close the github repo onto the machine you plan on running the bottom

 ### Linux Setup

 Run the provided `setup.sh` script: